FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_PGPKey/_index.md

     "title": "PGP key encryption and signing",
     "linkTitle": "PGP key encryption and signing",
     "weight": "80"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supports PGP encryption.
+}{{< SecureTransport/componentshortname  >}} supports PGP encryption.
 The system handles the generation and storing of PGP keys and the management of the stored keys.
 The PGP keys are managed from the Administration Tool.

 PGP signature verification, encryption, and signing do not work properly when the PGP key has expired.
-However, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> continues to decrypt files successfully even when the PGP key has expired.
+However, {{< SecureTransport/componentshortname  >}} continues to decrypt files successfully even when the PGP key has expired.

 PGP encryption and signing only support ZIP, BZIP2, and ZLIB compression.